 The Court is likely to consider all of the petitions in late September or early October.
 If the petition is granted, the case would be argued and decided before the end of the Court’s term in June 2016.

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
+Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions.
 For over 20 years, it has defended clients of all faiths, including Buddhists, Christians, Jews, Hindus, Muslims, Native Americans, Sikhs, and Zoroastrians.
 Its recent cases include three major Supreme Court victories: the landmark ruling in Burwell v.
 Hobby Lobby, and the 9-0 rulings in Holt v.
 Hobbs and Hosanna-Tabor v.
 EEOC, the latter of which The Wall Street Journal called one of “the most important religious liberty cases in a half century.